hackerb9/mkpass/README.md

 Alphabetizing the passphrase, but using a dictionary that is twice as long results in a passphrase that is only slightly weaker (0.58 bits) than the XKCD 936 specification.
-This means instead of taking 550 years, it'd take 366 years to crack at 1000 guesses per second.
-For my purposes, this should be fine.
+This means instead of taking 278 years, it'd take 185 years to crack (at 1000 guesses per second).

 ## Difference from other implementations